plengqui/GatewayApplication/README.md

-# A central gateway application for a SportidentTinymesh network
+# Central gateway application for a SportidentTinymesh network
 Management application for a Tinymesh radio network.
 Listens to a serial COM port on the local PC where you have connected a Tinymesh module working as gateway of the Tinymesh network.
 By default, a Tinymesh network forwards all data packets sent from any node to the gateway.
 The application parses incoming packets and shows both network management health status and received Sportident punches in a GUI: